dehydratedpotato/SudoEvade/README.md

 </p>

 ## Installation and Usage
-1. Download the proper .zip for your operating system from the [latest release](https://github.com/BitesPotatoBacks/SudoEvade/releases)
+1. Download the proper .zip for your operating system from the [latest release](https://github.com/BitesPotatoBacks/SudoEvade/releases).
-2. Unzip the .zip and run the `install.sh` script in your terminal, like so: `sudo sh PATH/TO/SCRIPT/install.sh -i`
+2. Unzip the .zip and run the `install.sh` script in your terminal, like so: `sudo sh PATH/TO/SCRIPT/install.sh -i`.
-3. Once the installation is complete, you may execute a command with root priveleges using `sudoev YOUR_CMD_HERE`
+3. Once the installation is complete, you may execute a command with root priveleges using `sudoev YOUR_CMD_HERE`.
+___

 If the install script fails and reports `Daemon did not start`, run `sudo sh PATH/TO/SCRIPT/install.sh -u` and then reinstall.
 If this fails, you may attempt to start the Daemon manually by performing the following:
 ```